Fr4nz83/Taser-query/README.md

 # Trade-off aware sequenced routing queries (or OSR queries when pois are not free)

-This repository contains the code behind the paper *Trade-off aware sequenced routing queries (or OSR queries when pois are not free)*, by Francesco Lettich, Mario A. Nascimento, and Samiul Anwar; all the authors were working at the University of Alberta when working on this paper.
+This repository contains the code behind the paper *Trade-off aware sequenced routing queries (or OSR queries when pois are not free)*, by Francesco Lettich, Mario A. Nascimento, and Samiul Anwar.
+All authors were affiliated with the University of Alberta at the time of writing.

-The paper has been accepted and presented at the [21st IEEE International Conference on Mobile Data Management (MDM 2020)](https://mdmconferences.org/mdm2020/).
+The paper was accepted and presented at the [21st IEEE International Conference on Mobile Data Management (MDM 2020)](https://mdmconferences.org/mdm2020/).

 ## How to compile the code